eeizodeveloper/ShakeAlarmClock/PRIVACY_POLICY.md

-## Shake Alarm Clock: Privacy policy
+## Shake Alarm Clock: Privacy policy For all

 Welcome to the Shake Alarm Clock app for Android!